Foundry Chambers > London, England > Set Profile

 Foundry Chambers > Set Profile

-Foundry Chambers is one of the UK’s leading criminal sets headed by John McGuinness QC.
-It was founded in 1970 in Inner Temple by Sir Arthur Irvine QC PC, former Solicitor General and moved in 1994 to 9-12 Bell Yard, the address from which it took its name.
+Foundry Chambers is one of the UK’s leading criminal sets, currently headed by Alexandra Healy QC.
+It was founded in 1970 in Inner Temple by Sir Arthur Irvine QC PC, former Solicitor General and moved in 1994 to 9-12 Bell Yard, by which address it was known until 2017.

-Chambers operated successfully at 9-12 Bell Yard until June 2017 when the set moved to new premises in Quality Court taking the opportunity to re-launch with a new identity.
-The premises are situated in the middle of Chancery Lane at the centre of London’s legal district and provide Chambers with modern facilities and an ideal working environment.
+Chambers operated successfully at 9-12 Bell Yard until June 2017 when the set moved to new, modern premises, taking the opportunity to re-launch with a new identity.
+The new premises in Quality Court are situated in the middle of Chancery Lane at the centre of London’s legal district and provide Chambers with modern facilities and an ideal working environment.

-The set comprises 46 tenants, including 9 Queen’s Counsel.
-Many former members of Chambers have been appointed to the Circuit Bench with a number of current members appointed as Recorders of the Crown Court and as Chair of the Police Appeals Tribunal.
+Many former members of Chambers have been appointed to the Circuit Bench, and some to the High Court Bench with a number of current members appointed as Recorders of the Crown Court and as Chair of the Police Appeals Tribunal.
 Members of Chambers are also trained as Facilitators in the provision of “Advocacy and the Vulnerable” training on the South Eastern Circuit.

 Chambers is committed to providing an exceptional recruitment and training programme and environment for its pupils, with in-house advocacy training provided on a weekly basis.

-Types of work undertaken: Foundry Chambers is an acknowledged leader in its fields of expertise.
-The set provides expert advice and representation for individual and corporate clients in the field of crime and potential criminal liability.
-The set is frequently called upon to advise and represent prosecution agencies, local authorities and regulators.
+Foundry Chambers is an acknowledged leader in its fields of expertise.
+The set provides expert advice and representation for individual and corporate clients.
+The set is frequently called upon to advise and represent prosecution agencies, local authorities and regulators in the full range of crime and potential criminal liability.
 Civil expertise includes conduct of regulatory matters involving allegations of financial wrongdoing, professional misconduct and tax litigation.
 Chambers’ membership includes established practitioners in the fields of extradition, public law and immigration.
 The range of work and specialist teams of barristers make Chambers a single port of call for clients looking for solutions to matters crossing different legal disciplines.